LKPcode/CITELY.AI/README.md

 ---

 The chat interface supports live rendering of LaTex, Chemical Equations, and other scientific notations.
-This was the most interesting part of the project as it required a lot of work to get the rendering right and support Adaptable UI functionalities extending the ChatGPT interface
+This was the most interesting part of the project as it required a lot of work to get the rendering right and support Adaptable UI functionalities extending the functionalities of the ChatGPT interface

 ![Citely.ai](./screenshots/chat_js.png)